 Let’s use a quick analogy from stocks to demonstrate what we mean.

 If you invest long in a stock, you are buying shares at today’s value, expecting that the value of those shares will appreciate over time.
-If you invest $100, then at absolute most, you can lose $100.
-However, if over time the value of that stock reaches $200, $400, maybe even $1000, you have returned 2X, 4X, or 10X your money.
+If you invest $100, then at the absolute most, you can lose $100.
+However, if the value of that stock grows to become $200, $400, maybe even $1000, you have returned 2X, 4X, or 10X your money.

 That is an example of positive asymmetry.
 The sky’s the limit on the upside, but your downside is capped to your initial investment amount ($100).